 (4) All transactions drawn on the Branch's bank account for the payment of expenditure must be authorised by the Executive and may be approved retrospectively.

-(5) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments shall be signed by the Treasurer or Secretary or, in their absence, such person or persons as the Branch may nominate for that purpose.
+(5) All cheques, drafts, bills of exchange, promissory notes and other negotiable instruments shall be signed by the Treasurer/Secretary or, in their absence, such person or persons as the Branch may nominate for that purpose.

 (6) Executive approval for electronic transactions will be deemed to be granted if two Executive members or one Executive member and another person authorised by the Board or Executive has approved the transaction(s).